raku-community-modules/Lingua-Conjunction/README.md

 # AUTHOR

-This module was heavily inspired by Perl 5's [Lingua::Conjunction](https://metacpan.org/pod/Lingua::Conjunction) and and my own [List::ToHumanString](https://metacpan.org/pod/List::ToHumanString).
+This module was inspired by Perl 5's [Lingua::Conjunction](https://metacpan.org/pod/Lingua::Conjunction) and and my own [List::ToHumanString](https://metacpan.org/pod/List::ToHumanString).
 Some